zeek/spicy/doc/tutorial/index.rst

 through all the specific customizations for TFTP here, but for reference you can find the full TFTP package as created from the *zkg* template on `GitHub <https://github.com/zeek/spicy-tftp>`_.

+If instead of a protocol analyzer, you'd like to create a file or packet analyzer, run zkg with ``--features spicy-file-analyzer`` or ``--features spicy-packet-analyzer``, respectively.
+The generated skeleton will be suitably adjusted then.

 Next Steps
 ==========